Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/snapshots-jinja-legacy.md

 - #### Using a combination of two columns as a unique key

   This configuration accepts a valid column expression.
 As such, you can concatenate two columns together as a unique key if required.
-It's a good idea to use a separator (e.g. '-') to ensure uniqueness.
+It's a good idea to use a separator (like, '-') to ensure uniqueness.

   <File name='snapshots/transaction_items_snapshot.sql'>